-Shannon advises anyone hoping to buy a home to save as much as you can every month, as far in advance of buying your home as you can.
+Shannon advises any first-time buyer to save as much as you can every month, as far in advance of buying your home as you can.
 If you put in the sacrifice now, you’ll take some of the pressure off down the line.
 If you want to begin saving but don’t know where to start, we’ve got nine tips for staying on track with your savings.

 Tip two - Think about how you ‘experience’ each space

 Shannon and Dan both considered what it’s like to live in the space before starting their renovations.
 They planned out the simple things like the location of sockets and where they wanted them placed.
 As a food fanatic, Shannon wanted to make sure her kitchen had a USB socket so she could charge her phone while baking.